 2010 Nigerien coup d’état.

-2010 The President of Poland, Lech Kaczyński, is among 96 killed when their airplane crashes in Smolensk on April 10.
+2010 The President of Poland, Lech Kaczyński, was among 96 killed when their airplane crashed in Smolensk on April 10.

 2011 World population reaches 7 billion.

 2011 Osama bin Laden is shot dead by United States Navy SEALs in Pakistan.

 2011 Arab Spring: revolutions in Tunisia, Egypt, and Libya follow, as well as uprisings in Yemen and Bahrain and protests in several other Arab countries.